When Should I Take The MCAT? A Guide To Scheduling Your Exam

 Studying for the MCAT

-How does one prepare for a test so important?
 You might find yourself feeling stressed at the idea of studying for the MCAT.
 There’s so much material you have to not only memorize but understand.
-The exam tests you on all of the material you’ve learned throughout your undergrad.
+The MCAT exam covers all of the material you’ve learned throughout your undergrad.
 How does one successfully study for an exam that decides their fate?

 FAQs: When to Take the MCAT